fract4d/gnofract4d/README.md

 ./gnofract4d

-You can also install it (you'll normally need to be root to do this):
+You can also install it:

-./setup.py install
+sudo ./setup.py install

 You can then run it as:

 gnofract4d

-You can verify that your installation is working correctly by running

-./test.py

 Requirements
 ============